 Answer

-We simply state the proposition of the need-threat model and give a reference to detection theory from which oversensitivity is derived.
-We rewrite it as follows
+We adjusted the sentence.
+It now reads:

 This initial response is theorized to be socially painful, threatening [9] and, following overdetection theory [12], should be easily detectable due to evolutionary over-sensitivity to cues of ostracism.

 #6

 It is stated that all selections and hypotheses were preregistered on OSF.
 But what is not spelled out is whether authors tried to learn something new from their data by exploring it?